-Chris talked me into visiting Helsinki last year for a spot of Christmas shopping (jumpers, hats, mittens and thermals first on the list).
 As we discussed flights, I referred to Finland as Scandinavia, and immediately corrected myself.
 Chris asked why, so rather than reply I thought a blog post was in order, as it's something which confuses many people.
 It's only taken me six months to publish it!

 What is Scandinavia?

 The word Scandinavia conjures up many images in the mind of a Brit (well, this Brit).
 Fjords, Vikings, minimalism, design, socialism – all before the identity of any individual country.